-The Executive Summary of the Cook County Gun Violence Prevention and Reduction Grant opportunity serves as an overview of all major aspects of the grant application, review, and award process.
+The Executive Summary of this grant opportunity serves as an overview of all major aspects of the grant application, review, and award process.
 This document is designed to promote transparency by detailing the steps and outcomes of these processes.
 The Executive Summary is shared with all organizations who applied for the funding opportunity and is available to the public at CookCountyIL.gov/JACGrants.